 “It will be very similar structurally and from a profile to our last newbuild, Liz Healy, as the vast majority of the changes will be in the engine room for the SCR system and larger Z-drives and a larger bow winch and bow staple to accommodate the increased horsepower/bollard pull,” Slatten said last year.
 “Beyond that, we were able to pretty much use our existing design with some minor changes in tankage and hull and the above.”

-Bisso’s senior captain and vice president of training, Jonathan Davis, worked closely with Main Iron’s Benny Cenac and naval architect Ashraf Degedy, and Caterpillar’s Charlson Smith.
-Davis, Cenac and Smith will share their story at the International WorkBoat Show Dec.
+Bisso’s senior captain and vice president of training, Jonathan Davis, worked closely with Main Iron’s Benny Cenac and naval architect Ashraf Degedy, and Caterpillar’s Charlson Smith on the Andrew S. Davis, Cenac and Smith will share their story at the International WorkBoat Show Dec.
 4, part of the Tugs and Coastal Towing conference program.
-Bisso Towboat will also make the 6,008-hp Andrew S, the highest horsepower and first Tier 4 tractor tug on the Mississippi, available to visit at the WorkBoat Show Dec.
-5 in New Orleans.
-Bisso also plans to christen the tug later that day on the Mississippi River slightly downriver from the show.

 WorkBoat sat down with the team that collaborated on the project to get a preview of their presentation.

 WorkBoat: Capt.
 Davis, you were faced with two different compliance issues when you decided to build the Andrew S, the EPA’s Tier 4 emissions standards and the Coast Guard’s Subchapter M regulations.
 How did you approach the building process given the new regs?